xshapira/website-starter-gulp/README.md

 `./node_modules/.bin/gulp watch`

-Now when you edit the files in the `app` folder the will get compiled and moved to `dist` and your browser will auto reload to show the results.
+Now when you edit the files in the `app` folder the will get compiled and moved to `dist`, and your browser will auto reload to show the results.